OskarEM/Alzheimer_classification/README.md

     ```

 3. Install required dependencies:
-   There are no Requirment files as each file is based on diffrent models,
+   There are no requirment files as each file is based on diffrent models,
-   so each need be downloaded acording to use.
+   so each is needed to be downloaded according to use.
     ```bash
     pip install
     ```